shashankcic/numerical-methods/README.md

 ## Solving System of Equations in C++
 ### Linear Equations
 1. Gaussian Elimination Method in C++
-2. Gaussian Elimination Method code with partial pivoting in C++
+2. Gaussian Elimination code with partial pivoting in C++
 3. Gaussian Elimination Method code with scaled-partial pivoting in C++
 ### Non-linear Equations
 1. LU Decomposition in C++